Stranger in Town (Toto song): Music video

 The music video (filmed in black and white and directed by Steve Barron) and lyrics to the song are based on the film Whistle Down the Wind, about an escaped convict who runs into a group of children who mistake him for Jesus.
 Actor Brad Dourif plays the convict, and new member Fergie Frederiksen appears as a murder victim.
 Dourif and Toto would also work on the movie Dune that same year.
-The band only appears briefly in the music video at the 2 minute 30 second mark of the song.
+The band only appears briefly in the video.
 In 1985, the video was nominated at the MTV Music Video Awards for Best Direction.